theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 ### WebSocket Provider

-WebSocket Provider allows us to communicate with the Ethereum node via WebSocket protocol, which is useful when we want continuous updates on our subscribed items.
-This provider is ideal for real-time applications that require constant updates from the Ethereum network.
+WebSocket Provider allows us to communicate with the Zond node via WebSocket protocol, which is useful when we want continuous updates on our subscribed items.
+This provider is ideal for real-time applications that require constant updates from the Zond network.

-Follow these steps to connect to the Ethereum network using WebSocket provider:
+Follow these steps to connect to the Zond network using WebSocket provider:

 :::tip
 The first 3 steps are the same as in the pervious section.
 So, you may skip them if you already executed the previous section.